 - By the end of the course participants will be able to correctly demonstrate on a live person one technique on fornix

-- By the end of the course participants will be able to correctly demonstrate on a live person one technique on a basal nuclei
+- By the end of the course participants will be able to correctly demonstrate on a live person one technique on basal nuclei

-- By the end of the course participants will be able to correctly demonstrate on a live person one technique on thalamus
+- By the end of the course participants will be able to correctly demonstrate on a live person one technique on the thalamus

-- By the end of the course participants will be able to correctly demonstrate on a live person one technique on hippocampus
+- By the end of the course participants will be able to correctly demonstrate on a live person one technique on the hippocampus

 - By the end of the course participants will be able to correctly demonstrate on a live person one technique on pituitary